Tunable and robust long-range coherent interactions between quantum emitters mediated by Weyl bound states

-In conclusion, we have studied the quantum optical consequences of letting quantum emitters interact through Weyl photons.
-Using an exact formalism, we have uncovered several distinctive features of the individual and collective quantum emitter dynamics induced by these type of photons.
-Among these features, the generation of decoherence-free, tunable, long-range interactions obtained by exploiting the topological properties of Weyl points stands out as the most important result of this Letter, with potential applications in quantum information and simulation.
-Beyond the particular realization reported here, we believe that the concept of using topological protected points to enable tunable long-range interactions could be exported to other setups to find different power-law behaviours, and could stimulate further research of novel quantum optical phenomena in other topological photonic setups.
+Summing up, we have unveiled the existence of a power-law, tunable, and robust to disorder atom-photon bound state appearing when quantum emitters interact with photonic Weyl environments with optical transitions close in energy to the Weyl points.
+Using an exact dynamical treatment, we have also evidenced that these Weyl bound states can mediate coherent interactions between the emitters with no associated dissipation, and that those interactions inherit the properties of the Weyl bound state.
+Beyond the particular realization reported here, we believe that the concept of using topological protected points to enable tunable, robust and long-range interactions could be exported to other setups to find different power-law behaviours, and, more generally, it could also stimulate further research of quantum optical phenomena in other topological photonic systems.

-\acknowledgements{ We acknowledge financial support from the Spanish MINECO under grant MAT2015-66128-R, grant RTI2018-098452-B-I00 (MCIU/AEI/FEDER, UE) and the ``Mar\'ia de Maeztu'' programme for Units of Excellence in R\&D (MDM-2014-0377).
-AGT acknowledges support from CSIC Research Platform on Quantum Technologies PTI-001 and from Spanish project PGC2018-094792-B-100 (MCIU/AEI/FEDER, EU).}
+\acknowledgements{We acknowledge financial support from the Spanish MCIU under grant RTI2018-098452-B-I00 (MCIU/AEI/FEDER, UE) and the ``Mar\'ia de Maeztu'' programme for Units of Excellence in R\&D (MDM-2014-0377 and CEX2018-000805-M).
+AGT acknowledges support from CSIC Research Platform on Quantum Technologies PTI-001 and from Spanish project PGC2018-094792-B-100 (MCIU/AEI/FEDER, EU).
+IGE acknowledges financial support from the Ministry of Science and Innovation of Spain (FPU grant AP-2018-02748).}

-We note that, while completing this manuscript, we found that some of the results reported in an earlier version of this manuscript~\cite{garcia-elcano2019} were also recently reported by L.~Ying~\emph{et al.}~\cite{ying2019}.